 - We have ensured our teams can access our systems and key files from home, within a secure environment.

-- We are automatically redirecting calls so that queries can still be dealt with even when working remotely.
+- We are automatically redirecting calls so that queries to our helplines can still be dealt with even when working remotely.
 But please do contact us via email wherever possible.
 Our contact details are below.

 - Incoming and outgoing mail continues to be managed through our Pershore mail handling centre.
 This address (shown below) should be used for all paper correspondence.

-- We are encouraging any member of staff who feels unwell to self-isolate as a precaution and seek medical advice as necessary.
+- We are encouraging any member of staff who feels unwell to self-isolate as a precaution and take a test as soon as possible.

-- We are in contact with our suppliers and professional advisers to understand the latest on their contingency plans.
+- We are in contact with our suppliers and professional advisers to understand the latest developments to their contingency plans.

 - Together with our Advisers, we are continuing to monitor and evaluate the situation in the global economy carefully.
 The Pensions Board is a long-term investor with a well-diversified investment portfolio.
 Planned work on scheme valuations is continuing.